scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 corresponds to.
 The ``TokenSpanArray`` class represents each distinct tokenization of a document with an instance of ``SpanArray`` containing the locations of the tokens.
-The representation of the token-based spans themselves consists of three Numpy arrays, holding begin and end offsets (in tokens) and a pointer to the ``SpanArray`` containing the token offsts.
+The representation of the token-based spans themselves consists of three NumPy arrays, holding begin and end offsets (in tokens) and a pointer to the ``SpanArray`` containing the token offsets.

 Although it stores the locations of spans as token offsets, the ``TokenSpanArray`` class can generate character-based begin and offsets on